-If you are getting a straight breast augmentation with no lift, the scar will be very small, no matter which technique the surgeon employs.
-However, if your breast nipple is at the same level of the inframammary fold or sags below the fold, you should get a breast lift with your implants.
+If you are getting a straight Breast augmentation without lift, the scar will be very small, no matter which technique the surgeon employs.
+However, if your breast nipple is at the same level of the inframammary fold or sags below the fold, you should get a Breast lift with your implants.

 the scar is something you should discuss in detail with your plastic surgeon

-The technique which leaves the least amount of scarring is the Bennelli procedure.
+The technique which leaves the least amount of scarring is the Benelli procedure.
 Let’s review the three different techniques to understand better what the scar looks like.
-The three techniques are the Lollipop Scar, Wise Pattern, and the Bennelli procedure.
+The three techniques are the Lollipop scar, Wise pattern, and the Benelli procedure.